Travelling in Harmony with Nature through Peru

 The Pacific Coast

-Many countries in the world straddle oceans and seas, but few can boast to possess such an abundance of marine biodiversity as Peru.
+Many countries in the world straddle oceans and seas, but few can boast to possessing such an abundance of marine biodiversity as Peru.
 Just off the coast of the sprawling city of Lima, there is a unique marine phenomenon where the southern and cold Humboldt Current collides with the warmer Northern Equatorial Current.
 This creates an area which can sustain huge biomass of marine life and even as-yet-unknown species.
 However, although some parts of inland Peru are protected, there is still an ongoing struggle to stave off oil and gas explorations in the Tropical Pacific Sea of Peru.
 A visit to Peru’s stunning coastline is more than worthwhile, but each traveller should consider its biodiversity and lend their voice to any effort to protect it.

 Tip: Support a local business and have some fun by sampling Peru’s famed waves, but why not partake in a beach clean-up post-surf?